What is a codependent person?

 By focusing on yourself, you create positive changes in your life.
 You can take a class you’ve always wanted to or attend a workshop that interests you.
 By shifting the focus to what makes you feel good and right, you take some of the codependents power away.
 Be sure that you stay positive in your actions.
 Make sure you are taking time for yourself when you need it.
 Having people dependent on you is both physically and mentally tiring, be sure to give yourself a break when you need one.

 You do not have to make these changes alone.
 You can get help for your codependency issues.
 There are a variety of community based and private organizations that help with these issues.
 If drug use by you or a family member is causing your codependency issues, then a rehabilitation or treatment center might be the answer.
 Many people need help to stop being codependent.
-There is no shame in asking for help from a support group, community based organization, or treatment center.
+There is no shame in asking for help from support groups, community based organization, or treatment center.